A Light-Cone Approach to Higher-Order Cosmological Observables: Introduction

 In these attempts, the observer is identified to be free-falling, which is well known to be the one associated with the definition of the proper time in the Synchronous Gauge (SG).
 However, as first shown in \cite{Ben-Dayan:2012uam}, this free-falling observer is also the one associated with the proper time of the Geodesic Light-Cone (GLC) gauge (first introduced in \cite{Gasperini:2011us}) or of the Observational Synchronous Gauge (OSG) (first introduced in \cite{Fanizza:2020xtv}).
 The latter is defined to be the standard, perturbative counterpart of the GLC gauge, and consists in a gauge which preserves all the advantages of the GLC one, order by order in perturbation theory.
 Therefore, the class of observers defined by the GLC gauge (or the OSG) is equivalent to the one associated with the SG, and it will then measure the same observables.
 On the other hand, far from the observer position, these two gauge fixings are not equivalent.
 For example, unlike the SG, photons travel on constant angles in the GLC gauge, and this is one of the key ingredients allowing us to obtain non-perturbative expressions for cosmological observables within this gauge, as the redshift and the luminosity distance (see, for example, \cite{Gasperini:2011us,BenDayan:2012wi,Fanizza:2013doa}).

-With the aim of solving the above-mentioned issues, here we report a new method based on the GLC gauge to compute relativistic corrections to cosmological observables and, using it, we develop a comprehensive derivation of the luminosity distance–redshift relation at second order in cosmological perturbation theory and as seen by a free-falling observer using a gauge-invariant and divergences free approach.
+With the aim of solving the above-mentioned issues, here we report a new method based on the GLC gauge to compute relativistic corrections to cosmological observables and, using it, we develop a comprehensive derivation of the luminosity distance–redshift relation at second order in cosmological perturbation theory and as seen by a free-falling observer using a gauge-invariant and divergences-free approach.
 Building upon the GLC formalism, we systematically expand the distance–redshift relation to second order and isolate the observer dependent contributions, as was done in \cite{Fanizza:2020xtv} at linear order.

-Going into details, we will address three interrelated technical goals: \begin{itemize} \item Identification of the observer-position terms.
-We will systematically derive all second-order metric and geodesic perturbations evaluated at the observer’s spacetime position.
+Going into details, we obtain the new results summarized below, addressing also three interrelated technical goals as listed in the last three points: \begin{itemize} \item A new method to obtain generic observables to non-linear order.
+By computing light-like observables on the past light-cone of a geodesic observer, the results are automatically expressed in term of the observed light-cone and observed angles.
+Therefore, only an expansion around the observed redshift is needed to write observables entirely in terms of observed quantities.
+This generalizes and extends to second order the first-order analysis described in \cite{Fanizza:2020xtv}. \item General relativistic effects on the light-cone.
+The development of a higher-order gauge-invariant perturbation theory directly on the observed past light-cone allows for a better understanding of its intrinsic structure.
+This is because, once rewritten in terms of gauge-invariant gravitational potentials, the light-cone gauge modes (and their derivatives) encode well-defined linear and non-linear relativistic corrections. \item Identification of the observer-position terms.
+We will systematically derive all second-order metric and geodesic perturbations evaluated at the observer’s space-time position.
 These include monopole and higher-multipole contributions to the redshift and luminosity distance, which have often been neglected or treated heuristically in previous works.

 \item Second-order gauge fixing at the observer position.
-By building upon the general gauge transformation rules for cosmological perturbations, we implement a consistent gauge choice at the observer position to second order.
+By building upon the general gauge-transformation rules for cosmological perturbations, we implement a consistent gauge choice at the observer position to second order.
 This involves specifying residual gauge functions that uniquely fix time and spatial reparameterizations on the observer’s worldline, thereby eliminating unphysical degrees of freedom in the local expansion of the metric.